TCPA Cold Calling Rules You Need to Know

 Does the TCPA Govern Manually Dialed Calls?

-The short answer is no – if you are manually dialing and not using a robocalling system (or leaving an automated or pre-recorded message), your business is not subject to the TCPA laws.
+The short answer is no. If you are manually dialing and not using a robocalling system or leaving an automated or pre-recorded message, your business is not subject to the TCPA laws.

 However, in 2003, the TCPA was updated in coordination with the FTC, to establish a federal Do Not Call List.
 All businesses that call consumers for sales and marketing purposes (regardless of the telephone system they use) are required to comply with the Do Not Call list.
 Unless an individual on the National Do Not Call list has given your business prior express consent to be contacted, it is unlawful to contact them for telemarketing messages.